USAT John L. Clem

 John L. Clem was built as the cargo and passenger liner Santa Ana for W. R. Grace and Company for service in Grace Line's South American service but was requisitioned before completion by the United States Shipping Board (USSB) in 1918 due to World War I. The ship was chartered back to Grace after completion until turned over to the United States Navy to be briefly commissioned as the troop transport USS Santa Ana (ID-2869) from 11 February 1919 to 21 July 1919.

-Between the wars she served from 1919 as the commercial liner Santa Ana (1919–1928) on service between New York and Valparaiso, Chile.
+Between the wars she served from 1919 as the commercial liner Santa Ana (1919–1928) on service between New York and Valparaíso, Chile.
 As Guatemala (1928–1932) the ship served on Grace's subsidiary intercoastal service between San Francisco and New York.
 That service remained through the name change to Santa Cecilia (1932–1936) until laid up in 1934.
 The ship was sold to Merchants & Miners Transportation Company in 1936, underwent a rebuild and served in that line's coastwise service between Boston and Philadelphia as Irwin (1936–1941).

 In March 1941 Irwin was acquired by the U.S. Army and assigned the name John L. Clem in honor of Major General John Lincoln Clem.
 The ship served as a United States Army Transport (USAT) from 1941 until conversion into a hospital ship between September 1943 and June 1944 serving as USAHS John L. Clem.

 The ship had been assigned a prospective US Navy ID, AP-36, but never served with the Navy after 1919.